 Transferring From a Compact State to a Non-Compact State

 Nurses residing in NLC states must apply for licensure by endorsement when transferring to a non-NLC state.
-Similarly, the nurse is responsible for contacting that state's BON to learn about meeting any additional requirements, which can vary from state to state.
+Similarly, the nurse is responsible for contacting that state's Board of Nursing to learn about meeting any additional requirements, which can vary from state to state.
 Once the eligibility requirements are met, the RN's former multistate license is changed to a single-state license for the new state.

 Reciprocity and Endorsement